Transport-Induced Decoherence of the Entangled Triplet Exciton Pair: Theoretical Model

 For a triplet pair created in the overall singlet state, the probability that triplet-triplet annihilation at a later time $t$ can result in an emissive singlet state is the singlet projection probability

 where $U(t)$ is the unitary time-evolution operator for the system.
 For a time-independent Hamiltonian $H = H_{con} + H_{mag}$, the time-evolution operator is

 A time-independent Hamiltonian would apply when no inequivalent sites are present or when the spatial wavefunction of the triplet exciton is larger than the distance between inequivalent sites.
 In such a case Eq.~(\ref{UexpVal}) leads to well-defined quantum interference upon pair recombination (triplet exciton fusion), observable as fluorescence quantum beats after pulse photoexcitation and singlet fission \cite{Funfschilling85b,Chabr81,Burdett12,Wolf18}.
-At zero-field, the three stationary states that make up the singlet state will evolve with different frequencies and lead to quantum beats that are a superposition of three frequencies, as observed in tetracene \cite{Funfschilling85b,Chabr81,Burdett12}.
+For a constant Hamiltonian and in the absence of a magnetic field, the overall singlet state is in general a superposition of three stationary states with different energies, leading to quantum beats that contain three frequencies, as observed in tetracene crystals \cite{Funfschilling85b,Chabr81,Burdett12}.

 However, in the presence of exciton transport, the spatial configuration of the exciton pair and the corresponding Hamiltonian change as the excitons hop between inequivalent sites.
 While the configuration Hamiltonian for each site is time-independent, the triplet-pair Hamiltonian becomes a function of time.
 The time-evolution operator must then be written as